 At the top of stick #2, place a second sample of your hair color.
 At the top of stick #3, place a second sample of your eye color.
-At the top of stick #4, place a second sample of your skin tone.
+At the top of the stick #4, place a second sample of your skin color.
 At the top of stick #5, place a second sample of your related red.

-As you find additional colors of the same hue as each of your personal colors, add these to the appropriate stick.
-Look for colors in the same hue families that are lighter, darker, more intense, less intense.
+When you find additional colors of the same hue as each of your personal colors, add these to the appropriate stick.
+Look for colors in the same hue families that are lighter-darker-more intense-less intense.